Taxes and tax form FAQs.

-Generally, New York Life does not report when there is an ownership change because there is no distribution being made from the policy.
+Generally, New York Life does not report when there is an ownership change, because there is no distribution being made from the policy.
 However, under certain circumstances, a transfer of an annuity policy may result in tax consequences.
 For this reason, the parties to the transaction should consult their own tax advisors prior to effecting a change of ownership.

 If a policy has more than one owner, why does New York Life issue one Form 1099?

 When a policy has more than one owner, the IRS permits the payer to issue only one Form 1099.
-Please speak with your tax advisor if receive a Form 1099 that reports more than your share of taxable income.
+Please speak with your tax advisor if you receive a Form 1099 that reports more than your share of taxable income.

 Can I repay my loan and reverse the taxes on a Modified Endowment Contract?

-I did a 1035 exchange and I received two Form 1099-Rs.
+I did a 1035 exchange, and I received two Form 1099-Rs.
 Why?

-If a policy loan is canceled in the exchange and the policy has a taxable gain then two Forms 1099R are produced, one for informational purposes, and one for reporting the taxable gain.
+If a policy loan is canceled in the exchange and the policy has a taxable gain, then two Forms 1099R are produced, one for informational purposes, and one for reporting the taxable gain.

-My policy lapsed and I received a Form 1099-R. If I choose to reinstate, will the 1099-R form be reversed?
+My policy lapsed, and I received a Form 1099-R. If I choose to reinstate, will the 1099-R form be reversed?

 There was an “Ownership Transfer” on my life policy; will there be tax reporting?

-No, it is our practice generally not to report any taxable gains on ownership changes.
+No. It is our practice generally not to report any taxable gains on ownership changes.
 This is a matter between the parties to the transaction.